How to Read Japanese

 Four Japanese Readers

-1. As paperback books published by Kindle, a subsidiary of Amazon.
+1. Kindle, a subsidiary of Amazon.
 These books are available for purchase at Amazon, at Amazon UK, at Amazon Japan, etc.

-2. As paperback books published by Ingram Spark, which sells through bookstores and other outlets that are not affiliated with Amazon, including at Barnes and Noble, at Booktopia in Australia, at Walmart, at Thriftbooks and at other sites.
-The Ingram Spark books have the advantage of being somewhat lighter and thinner than the Kindle books, but we have noticed that they are more likely to affected by printing problems, such as pale text.
+2. Ingram Spark, which sells through bookstores and other outlets that are not affiliated with Amazon, including at Barnes and Noble, at Booktopia in Australia, at Walmart, at Thriftbooks and at other sites.
+The Ingram Spark books have the advantage of being somewhat lighter and thinner than the Kindle books.

-You may purchase the Ingram Spark books directly by using the yellow “Buy Now” buttons on the page below.
+You may also purchase the Ingram Spark books relatively inexpensively by using the yellow “Buy Now” buttons further down on this page.

 Our first Japanese Reader is Learn to Read in Japanese: A Japanese Reader, Volume 1.
-Students who use this book will learn to read 608 basic kanji.
-It contains a Core Kanji catalogue describing those characters.
+Students who use this book will learn to read 608 kanji.
+It contains a Kanji Catalogue describing those characters.
 The book is 552 pages long, and it includes more than 4,200 Japanese sentences for reading practice.

 Learn to Read in Japanese: A Japanese Reader